-Financial support for the Observer is $3,000 US to cover transport and living expenses; $1,000 US for the Host Institution.
+Financial support for the Observer is $3,000 US to cover transport and living expenses; up to $1,000 US for the Host Institution.
 Application deadline is June 15, 2020.

 The program aims to enhance the clinical practice and teaching of pediatric radiology at all levels of healthcare more broadly in Southeast Asia, by developing expertise in imaging techniques and familiarity with protocols appropriate to the region’s burden of childhood disease.
 The program is designed to complement and expand basic specialist training in diagnostic radiology.
 The outcome will be detailed knowledge and in-depth experience of pediatric imaging in the context of the region's unique disease burden.
 The knowledge and skills acquired will empower a radiologist to conduct optimized pediatric imaging in either a general radiology service or a dedicated pediatric service.

 During the 3 months of observership, the Mentor will be orienting, tutoring and guiding the observer in the various aspect of pediatric imaging i.e:

 - Performance of the various fluoroscopic pediatric procedures

 - Ultrasound of the pediatric patient- renal ultrasound, liver imaging, transplant imaging, doppler, cranial ultrasound.

 - Approach to Plain film reporting: approach to a chest x-ray, abdomen x-ray, bone, skeletal surveys for non- accidental imaging.

 - MRI- MRI protocols, approach to the pediatric brain, myelination, oncology imaging